Harleah G. Buck, Ph.D., RN, CHPN, FPCN

-Certification: Certified Hospice and Palliative Nurse 2007 - present, End-of-Life Nursing Education Consortium Trainer, Chapter Leader Academy of Sigma Theta Tau
+Certification: Certified Hospice and Palliative Nurse 2007 - present, End-of-Life Nursing Education Consortium Trainer

 Honorable mention for poster, "Upstreaming Palliative Care: Why multiple comorbid conditions in heart failure should trigger referral to palliative care: A qualitative meta-analysis study."
 Selected as Top Ten submission for National Institute of Nursing Research, "The Science of Compassion: Future Directions in End-of-Life and Palliative Care," Washington, D.C.

-College of Pattiative Care Research Scholars Program sponsored by the American Academy of Hospice and Palliative Medicine
+College of Palliative Care Research Scholars Program sponsored by the American Academy of Hospice and Palliative Medicine